Caligula (film): Release

-The script was adapted into a novelization written by William Johnston under the pseudonym William Howard.
+The script was adapted as a novelisation by William Johnston using the pseudonym William Howard.

 Legal problems

 In 1979, when Guccione tried to import the film's footage into the U.S., customs officials seized it.
 Federal officials did not declare the film to be obscene.
 When the film was released in New York City, the anti-pornography organization Morality in Media unsuccessfully filed a lawsuit against these federal officials.

 In Boston, authorities seized the film.
 Penthouse took legal action, partly because Guccione thought the legal challenges and moral controversies would provide "the kind of [marketing] coverage money can never buy".
 Penthouse won the case when a Boston Municipal Court ruled that Caligula had passed the Miller test and was not obscene.
 While the Boston judge said the film "lacked artistic and scientific value" because of its depiction of sex and considered it to "[appeal] to prurient interests", he said the film's depiction of ancient Rome contained political values which enabled it to pass the Miller test in its depiction of corruption in ancient Rome, which dramatized the political theme that "absolute power corrupts absolutely".
 A Madison, Wisconsin, district attorney declined an anti-pornography crusader's request to prevent the release of Caligula on the basis that "the most offensive portions of the film are those explicitly depicting violent, and not sexual conduct, which is not in any way prohibited by the criminal law".